Gwizdo51/personal_dump/README.md

 *powershell profile*
 - add notepad alias "np" ?
 - touch alias with New-Item ?
-- add "send to trash" function ? => override "rm" alias
-- update conda alias ?
+- add a script to interact with the trashbin ? (restore a file from the recycle bin if it is unique, or maybe the last one - empty it completely ... => module ?)